Persuading a customer to buy your product is one thing, but convincing them to remain loyal to your business is another.

 Helps identify areas of improvement in attempts to retain customers

 Determines which customers are seeing the most success with your product

-At the end of the day, your churn rate indicates whether or not your customers are happy.
+At the end of the day, your churn indicates whether or not your customers are happy.
 If you look at each customer solely as an opportunity to make a quick buck, they’ll notice and won’t give you the time of day.

 However, if you offer a personalized experience and treat each customer as an individual with unique needs that your business can solve, they will feel a connection to your business, increasing the chances of them becoming loyal.

 Related: The point of offering a solution to customers is so they can use it successfully to meet their needs.
 Customer success software can conduct an analysis of customer behavior to see where problems might arise, determine how to solve those problems, and increase customer retention.